John Lewis was once dismissed even by his allies. Now he's praised by everyone, give or take a president.

 Senate Majority Leader Mitch McConnell, who has declined to take up a voting rights bill passed by the House and championed by Lewis, called the late congressman “a pioneering civil rights leader who put his life on the line to fight racism, promote equal rights, and bring our nation into greater alignment with its founding principles.”

 President Donald Trump is an exception.
-He tweeted Friday night and went golfing Saturday without mentioning Lewis’ passing.
-The White House, in Trump’s name, did eventually issue a proclamation ordering flags at the White House and federal buildings to be flown at half staff on Saturday.
+He tweeted Friday night and went golfing Saturday before mentioning Lewis’ passing.

 On Saturday, House Speaker Nancy Pelosi also ordered that flags at the Capitol be lowered to half-staff.
 “In the Congress, John Lewis was revered and beloved on both sides of the aisle and both sides of the Capitol,” she said.
 “All of us were humbled to call Congressman Lewis a colleague, and are heartbroken by his passing.
 May his memory be an inspiration that moves us all to, in the face of injustice, make ‘good trouble, necessary trouble.'”